jonasmaertens/TASEP/README.md

 - `DQN.py`: Neural network RL agent class
 - `GridEnvironment.py`: Environment class that computes states, transitions, and rewards
 - `Memory.py`: Class for storing and sampling from experiences
+- `Trainer.py`: Wrapper class for training the network
-- `training.py`: Sample training script that plots progress, visualizes with Pygame, and saves the network at the end
+- `example_training.py`: Sample training script that plots progress, visualizes with Pygame, and saves the network at the end

 ## Setup